Geometrical description and Faddeev-Jackiw quantization of electrical networks: Dynamical constraints in the presence of sources and dissipation

 and total energy function $h_1(Q)+h_2(\Phi)+Q V(t)$.
 The zero-mode coordinate $w$ does not appear anywhere, the correspoding constraint $\partial_w(H+QV)=0$ is automatically satisfied and we have a Hamiltonian system, with canonical coordinates.

 The situation is a bit more involved if it is a current source instead of a voltage source.
-In that case the null direction for the two form is again a coordinate $w$, the two form is again \eqref{eq:simpletwoform}.
+In that case the null direction for the two form is again a coordinate $w$ and \eqref{eq:simpletwoform} again holds.
 The total energy function is however $h_1(Q)+h_2(w-\Phi)-w I(t)$.
 Thus there is a nontrivial constraint, namely $I(t)=h_2'(w-\Phi)$, which is to be solved for $w$.
 Then the system is Hamiltonian under the substitution of $w$ by its constrained value.

 Let us now show that the FJ reduction we explained in section \ref{sec:meth-fadd-jack} is directly applicable in our context.
 For an illustration of the geometric setup, see Fig. \ref{fig:Geometrical_time_evolution}.
 In a nutshell, in the context of circuits $B$ is identically zero, and thus trivially closed.
 In the systems of interest, as we have indicated above, $\omega$ constructed from our algorithm is homogeneous.
 If it is singular, its zero directions have associated coordinates $w^I$, and $\omega$ is nondegenerate in directions associated with coordinates $\xi^\mu$.
 In other words,